There are many things to do in the Azores but many people don’t realize that the islands are home to some excellent scuba diving.

 If you wish to do the PADI Scuba Diver qualification, I will list it with the Discover Scuba Diving course if it’s available.

 While taking the courses, you will be provided with all the necessary diving equipment needed.
 You should, however, bring swimwear, a towel, and sunscreen.
+Also, be sure to bring along a good quality rash guard if you own one.

 PADI Discover Scuba Diving in the Azores